“Smarketing” is a combination of the words “sales” and “marketing.”

 Using tools like Slack or Microsoft Teams can also facilitate ongoing team communication outside formal meetings.

-Sharing documents on a system like Google Docs or OneDrive allows for easy and seamless collaboration, while a shared project board on Trello or a similar platform facilitates sharing of information, fair division of tasks, and real-time progress updates to the whole team.
+At the same time, a shared project board on Trello or a similar platform facilitates sharing of information, fair division of tasks, and real-time progress updates to the whole team.

 But neither can achieve everything alone.
 A joined-up strategy, collaborative relationship, and integrated processes are essential for both teams – and your company – to reach their full potential.

 Try a smarketing approach, and you’ll soon see that when these two functions work together, they are greater than the sum of their parts.

 You may also enjoy these

 6 Best lead scoring software you must consider in 2023

 Lead scoring is a significant element in building MQLs.
 The qualification process starts when...15 Min read

 14 Best email automation tools to enhance your campaigns